mlauss2/sandec/README.md

   - Force Commander
     - you need to unzip the .znm files first to play them.
 - Video decoding
-  - Handles all 8-bit codecs found in LucasArts DOS/Windows titles
+  - Handles all 8-bit codecs found in LucasArts DOS/Windows titles.
   - BL16 video in .snm/.znm files.
   - frame interpolation for codec47/48 videos
     - default off as it generates a lot of ghosting, but some scenes, esp. zoom-ins and pans, look noticeably smoother.
 - Audio decoding
   - audio ouput for all by the decoder is 22kHz/16bit/2ch.
+  - handles all raw PCM:
+    - best for codec47/48/bl16 titles (The Dig/COMI/Outlaws/SotE/MotS/..).
+    - PSAD-based multistream audio currently is a bit wonky (RA1/RA2/FT/MakingMagic/Mortimer/..)
-    - all sources with lower quality are very crudely upsampled.
+    - 11kHz/5kHz sources are very crudely upsampled.
+  - VIMA and IMA4 on Grim Fandango/Infernal Machine/ForceCommander/XWA/..
 - player keyboard controls:
   - space to pause/unpause
   - f     to toggle fullscreen/windowed